jimmyliu1326/SamnSero_Nextflow/README.md

 To use the `--qc` option, a pre-downloaded Centrifuge database is required, which can be downloaded from [here](https://genome-idx.s3.amazonaws.com/centrifuge/p_compressed%2Bh%2Bv.tar.gz).

-After downloading the tar file, it needs to be decompressed into a directory, the path of which needs to supplied via the `--centrifuge` option along with `--qc`.
+After downloading the tar file, it needs to be decompressed into a directory, the path of which needs to be supplied via the `--centrifuge` option along with `--qc`.

+# Citations
+If you use `SamnSero` for your analysis, please cite the following:
+> Karunarathna R, Liu CC, Periyasamy D, Berg A, Ngeleka M, Trokhymchuk A. Towards decentralization of Salmonella serotyping and risk assessment in poultry production environments with nanopore sequencing.
+Front Microbiol.
+2025 Oct 15;16(1669089):1669089.